cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ## Bundle size analysis 🔍
  From the client folder
-- Run `npm run build -- --stats ` then
+- Run `yarn build -- --stats ` then
 - Run ` npx webpack-bundle-analyzer build/bundle-stats.json `

 The above commands might be added to the package.json if we are so inclined